Photo Delivery Guide

 The simple answer is yes, but technically and logistically the workflow needs to be in the right order for this to work.
 If you are just wanting some photos in black and white (perhaps your favourite top 10 photos) then I am happy to do this as part of my service (once any final edits are made).
 It has to be done at the end of the workflow though once any final edits are locked in.
 It can’t be done with the initial gallery because then any minor changes would have to be done on multiple duplicates of the photo.

 It takes one to two minutes to colour grade photos for black and white using special black and white sliders in Lightroom (changing the black and white tones for each underlying colour).
 Therefore, for a large set of photos such as a wedding this would take a considerable amount of extra processing time (around 6-7 hours).
 For this reason, if you are wanting more than 10 extra photos in black and white, I do offer this service for a small additional charge of $1 per black and white photo.
 Please request if required.

 Can other EVENT suppliers use the photos?

-For my wedding clients I offer full size, maximum quality photos exported to Dropbox for you to download, or I will send a USB drive once any final edits are made if this has been requested (this costs $75 including shipping).
+For my wedding and engagement clients I offer full size, maximum quality photos exported to Dropbox for you to download, or I will send a USB drive once any final edits are made if this has been requested (this costs $75 including shipping).